Financial Hardship fee waiver requests are no longer available for the 2022-23 application period.

 - American Political Science Association Ralph Bunche Summer Institute Program (APSA RBSI Scholars)

-- California State University (CSU) and University of California (UC) Bridge Program in Physics and Astronomy (Cal-Bridge)
+- California State University (CSU) and University of California (UC) Bridge Program in Physics, Astronomy, Computer Science, and Computer Engineering (Cal-Bridge)

 - California State University (CSU) Sally Casanova Pre-Doctoral Scholars Program